 Dig below the hype and you’ll discover there are real benefits to mesh networking.

 Some people in the industry view mesh networking as the next ‘shiny object’, nothing more than another excuse to raise prices.
-But mesh does deliver significant benefits over a regular Wi-Fi router and looks set to make a real impact on the industrial IoT and in the smart home in the years to come.
+But mesh does deliver significant benefits over star or peer-to-peer networks and looks set to make a real impact on the industrial IoT and in the smart home in the years to come.

 The reason is simple: mesh networks solve a specific problem.
 A conventional wireless router offers limited coverage if you can’t hardwire additional access points to it, which drives up complexity and expense in large spaces such an office building.
 On the other hand, mesh networks bring wireless connectivity to such a space far more simply than ever before.

 While traditional networks use a small number of wired access points to connect users, a wireless mesh network is spread out among many nodes that connect with one another to share the network connection across a much larger area.